Compass Point Planning Team Wins APA Ohio Award

 About APA Ohio:

-APA Ohio is a statewide, non-profit association of citizens and professional planners committed to enhancing community planning in order to improve the quality of life for all Ohioans.
+APA Ohio is a statewide, non-profit association of citizens and professional planners committed to enhancing community planning.
+Consequently, their goal is to improve the quality of life for all Ohioans.
 APA Ohio is a state chapter of the American Planning Association (APA) and operates under the guidance of a volunteer Board of Trustees elected from the general membership.
 Chapter sections include Cincinnati, Cleveland, Columbus, Miami Valley and Northwest Ohio.
 Visit www.ohioplanning.org for additional information.

 Founded in October 1919, APA Ohio evolved from a group of future-oriented civic-minded Clevelanders who organized the first Ohio State Conference on City Planning.
-The Ohio Planning Conference, later merging with the American Planning Association, was the first organization of its kind and remains the oldest association of citizen and professional planners in the country.
-Over the past one hundred years, the association and its members have changed and evolved but our mission remains the same – to promote good planning for the betterment of all Ohioans
+Therefore, The Ohio Planning Conference, which later merged with the American Planning Association, was the first organization of its kind.
+Moreover, it remains the oldest association of citizen and professional planners in the country.
+Over the past one hundred years, the association and its members have changed and evolved.
+Nevertheless, our mission remains the same: to promote good planning for the betterment of all Ohioans.